sunnyc98/sunnyc98.github.io/index.md

 My research interests mainly lie in **Machine Learning, Artificial Intelligence** and especially **Natural Language Processing**.

-Recently, I have particularly gained interest in devising novel and more effective approaches to various tasks such as **information extraction.**
+Recently, I have developed a keen interest in **devising novel and effective methods for information extraction** from various sources.